linkeddatacenter/kees/README.md

 ![triples](architecture/triples.png)

-KEES defines **knowledge base** (or **knowledge graph** ) as a container of *linked data with a purpose*, that is a related set information that can be composed to provide answer to some questions.
+KEES defines **knowledge base** (or **knowledge graph** ) as a container of *linked data with a purpose*, that is a related set information that can be queried to provide answers to some questions.

-From a theoretical point of view, a knowledge base is composed by information (i.e. fatcs), plus a formal system of logic used for knowledge representation, plus the [Open-world assumption](https://en.wikipedia.org/w/index.php?title=Open-world_assumption&oldid=871019791).
+From a theoretical point of view, a knowledge base is composed by information (i.e. fatcs), plus a formal system of logic used for knowledge representation, plus the [Open-world assumption](https://en.wikipedia.org/w/index.php?title=Open-world_assumption&oldid=871019791), plus an inference engine that demonstrates theorems.

 The information are partitioned in two set: *TBox* and *ABox*. *ABox statements* describe facts,  *TBox statements* describe the terms used to qualify the facts meaning.
 If you are familiar with object-oriented paradigm, TBox statements sometimes associate with classes, while ABox associate with individual class instances.
 *TBox statements* tend to be more permanent within a knowledge base and are often grouped in *ontologies* that describe a specific